-When I was a teacher twenty years ago, one of my assignments was as a long-term substitute.
+When I was a teacher thirty years ago, one of my assignments was as a long-term substitute.
 The teacher left lots of engaging assignments, and I did my best to implement them.
 The students had a break from their “real” teacher, and I felt little pressure to invest myself in the assignments because I knew I’d be leaving.
 That attitude, and my subsequent behavior, could have brought on tragic consequences.

 Shirley was a pretty, soft-spoken girl in this class.
 She rarely smiled and I sensed that she was unhappy.
 But I left her alone.
 I had twenty-three other students to attend to.
 It was two weeks before I asked her if she had a problem she wanted to talk about, and she broke down in tears.
 I was relieved that she was so able to open up.
 She said that she was treated very badly at home.
 Shirley lived with a much older sister and her children, and this sister resented her living there.
 I asked her if there was any physical abuse and she said no; they just made her feel like she wasn’t welcome.
 Shirley said she was so miserable she wanted to die.
 I told Shirley I should tell the counselor about this, but she begged me not to say anything because she was afraid it would make things worse.
 This is where I made a huge error in judgment.
 Partly because I lacked experience with child abuse and partly because I had promised Shirley I wouldn’t tell, I naively hoped that the problem would correct itself.

 But for three days I didn’t sleep well.
 I had a terrible sense of misgiving, and finally realized that I had to tell Shirley’s counselor what she had told me.
 There was immediate intervention, and Shirley was placed in a foster home where she eventually finished high school.